wootfish/eli.sohl.com/drafts/ad-hoc-net-routing-idea.md

 The authenticated case could work any number of ways.
 It might look like this: suppose you and your friend each have an encrypted messenger app, and the app has (say) an Ed448 public key associated with your identity.
 Say you exchange public keys (e.g. by scanning QR codes on each other's phones).
 You can now use ECDH to obtain a shared secret.
 Now, whenever you want to attempt a connection over the network, derive an ephemeral _rendezvous address_ from your shared secret (or maybe even derive _several_ such addresses)[^5], then look up these addresses, establish circuits over the network to the peers identified by this lookup process, and ask each peer to introduce us to anyone else who shows up asking about the same address.

 Since the rendezvous address is known only to you, your friend, and any peers you've shared it with during the lookup process (e.g. the peer serving as your introduction point, at minimum), it is likely but not guaranteed that the first and only connection you will see will be from your friend.
-Once this connection is established, you can guard against interference by mutually authenticating using your public keys and establishing an encrypted channel (e.g. via Noise), and then you're good to go.
+Once a connection is established, you can guard against interference by mutually authenticating using your public keys and establishing an encrypted channel (e.g. via the Noise framework), and then you're good to go.

-### Rerouting
+## Rerouting

-So far, we have a way of making end-to-end connections between arbitrary peers as long as they know what address to look up to find each other.
+So far we have a way of making end-to-end connections between arbitrary peers as long as they know what address to look up to find each other.
 However, the routes they take to find each other might be wildly inefficient.

-For instance, suppose you and your friend are two hops away from each other, but you're both five hops away from your rendezvous point.
+Suppose you and your friend are two hops away from each other, but you're both five hops away from your rendezvous point.
 Then you'll end up establishing a ten-hop circuit when you could have a two-hop one.
 Not only will this impact the quality of your connection, it'll result in said connection consuming five times more of the network's total bandwidth than necessary.
-This is obviously less than ideal.
+This is obviously not ideal.

-An interesting property of Bloom filters is that just like bitwise `OR` of two filters produces a new filter representing the union of the original filters' sets, the bitwise `AND` of these filters produces a filter representing the _intersection_ of the filters' sets.
-Delightfully, the false positive probability in this new Bloom filter is bounded above by the false positive probabilities of the originals.
+Recall that just like how the bitwise `OR` of two Bloom filters produces a new filter representing the union of the original filters' sets, bitwise `AND` produces a filter representing the _intersection_ of the filters' sets.
+Conveniently, the false positive probability in this new Bloom filter is bounded above by the false positive probabilities of the originals, ensuring that any tolerance established in the filter generation step is adhered to here as well.

 In light of this, here's an idea: as soon as two peers connect to each other via an introduction point, they should send each other their routing Bloom filters.
 From these, a number of set intersections can be computed.

-Of course, first we should check for the trivial case where either peer's local addresses are contained in the other's one-hop filter; this would indicate (somewhat embarrassingly) that the peers are already directly connected over radio but they somehow failed to notice this.
-This will, of course, almost never happen, and in the majority of cases a more involved strategy may be required.
+Of course, we should first check for the trivial case where either peer's local addresses are contained in the other's one-hop filter; this would indicate (somewhat embarrassingly) that the peers are already directly connected over radio but they somehow failed to notice this.
+This probably will not happen very often, and so in the majority of cases a more involved strategy will be required.

 Before getting into details, let's introduce some notation.
 Let's call our two peers $$a$$ and $$b$$ and denote $$a$$'s one-hop filter as $$a_1$$, their two-hop filter as $$a_2$$, and so on; likewise with $$b_1$$, $$b_2$$, etc. Denote bitwise `AND` and `OR` with $$\land$$ and $$\lor$$ respectively.